 Touted ‘the breast cancer bible’ and a ‘truly helpful book’, ‘ makes for a both practical as well as thoughtful gift.

 14. Now What?
 A Patient’s Guide to Recovery After Mastectomy

-Breast cancer surgery is often only the first step on the road to recovery.
-This book details what to expect, from surgery preparations until the last bruise fades.
+Breast cancer surgery is often only the first step on the road to recovery. details what to expect, from surgery preparations until the last bruise fades.